bunkeak/my-jekyll-website/_posts/2023-02-22-advances-into-stoicism.md

 {% include image.html file="2023_01_02.jpg" alt="Eggplant stuffed with walnut and pomegranate in a heart." caption="Taking our time at home, preparing nice stuff." %}

-We started new recipes and did more stuff ourself, braking nuts, getting the kernels out of the pomegranate, it ended up as one of the most delicious versions of eggplant I have prepared and eaten.
+We started new recipes and did more stuff ourself, breaking nuts, getting the kernels out of the pomegranate, it ended up as one of the most delicious versions of eggplant I have prepared and eaten.
 It is similar  to what we did last year, using the things that gave a good feeling and doing more of that.
 It helps enormously in times of stress if you counterbalance sufficiently.

 So if travelling by myself stresses me, I try to meet new people, meet my family to counterbalance.
 If one activity cannot be done, I search for another one.
 As I might be relaxed, my surrounding needs to be, too.